-- Students are expected to work with an advisor to choose courses from diverse literary traditions, historical time periods, and critical methodologies. - Subject to departmental approval, upper division literature classes in a foreign language may fulfill a student's advanced major requirements. - Subject to departmental approval, Johnston seminars may fulfill a student's major requirements. - Students are encouraged to study abroad during their junior year in order to immerse themselves in another culture and to expand their breadth of knowledge of other literary and interpretive practices.
+- Students should think carefully about breadth in choosing their classes, taking a thoughtful combination of historical time periods, critical methodologies, and national traditions. - Subject to departmental approval, upper division literature classes in a foreign language may fulfill a student's advanced major requirements. - Subject to departmental approval, Johnston seminars may fulfill a student's major requirements. - Students are encouraged to study abroad during their junior year in order to immerse themselves in another culture and to expand their breadth of knowledge of other literary and interpretive practices.